Fraud or Not? Three Evolving Order Types

 That said, catching the fraudster and declining the order is still better than paying a chargeback.
 To catch an ATO attack at checkout, make sure your fraud detection system is able to detect changes in behavior, including the shopper logging in from a different IP address than usual, and if the customer is shopping like a legitimate customer or a fraudster (read more about behavioral analytics here).

 But far better for both the merchant and consumer is to prevent fraudsters from ever logging into the customer’s legitimate account in the first place.
-Riskified’s account protection solution applies our core ability to recognize legitimate customers from bad actors earlier in the purchase process.
+Riskified’s account takeover prevention solution applies our core ability to recognize legitimate customers from bad actors earlier in the purchase process.
 Our solution looks at account logins and determines if the shopper is who he or she claims.
 We then either allow the login, block the login or challenge the user to verify his or her identity.
 By checking the user at account login rather than waiting for checkout, we’re able to protect your legitimate customers and increase approval rates down the line.
 In addition to protecting you from chargebacks, this will protect your brand’s reputation keep your customers happy.

 Bulk Gift Card Purchases